Dog sledding is a Tromso bucket list must — it’s an experience you’ll never forget.

 Of course, there may be some bad apples in the dog sledding world, as with any animal tourism enterprise.

-However, I’ve gone dog sledding three times, and every dog sledding tour operator I’ve used has treated the dogs as members of the family and care for them well, providing for their every need!
+However, I’ve gone dog sledding three times, and every dog sledding tour operator I’ve used has treated the dogs as members of the family and care for them well.

 Remember, Alaskan huskies are… well, to borrow the words of Bruce Springsteen, born to run!